Financial Objectives

 Ideally, you want to aim for between three to six months of expenditure.
 You can get started with a £500 or £1,000 goal to kick off with, and then aim to build up the rest over the next 12 months, depending on how much spare cash you have.

-The more emergency cash you have, the bigger the financial problems you can cope with, for example, a broken-down car, or unexpected unemployment.
+The more emergency cash you have, the bigger the financial problems you can cope with, for example, a broken-down car, or unexpected unemployment, and for the biggest financial problems you can always consider surrendering a life insurance annuity.

 Paying off credit cards